Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 where $q_0=\ln^2 (T)/(K\sigma)$.
 As a result, if we restrict our search space on epoch $k$ to some functions that shared the same values on previous epoch queries $(x_t)_{t\leq T_{k-1}}$, we expect that these would only disagree (have different predictions) for a fraction $\approx q_0$ of the times in epoch $k$.
 Using the regret guarantee from \textsc{A-Exp} from \cref{lemma:regret_exponentially_weighted} we can then show that on epochs $k\in[K]$ for which \cref{eq:optimistic_bound} holds, performing \textsc{A-Exp} on a set $S\in\Fcal$ of functions that agreed on previous epochs incurs a learning with expert regret

-with reasonable probability $1-\delta$.
+with reasonable probability $1-\delta$, instead of the worst-case bound $\sqrt{(T_{k-1}-T_k)\ln |S|}$ for the Hedge algorithm.
 Here, $\hat y_t$ denotes the predictions of the learning with expert advice algorithm, and we omitted lower-order terms which may depend on the probability failure $\delta$.
-The regret obtained should be compared to a more classical worst-case bound of order $\sqrt{(T_{k-1}-T_k)\ln |S|}$ for the Hedge algorithm.

 This regret improvement for the regret of \textsc{A-Exp} leads us to the following depth-$2$ algorithm: on each epoch $(T_{k-1},T_k]$ we can run any learning with expert advice algorithm (say Hedge) using as experts the predictions of all \textsc{Cover} algorithms that are run with horizon $T_k-T_{k-1}$, use a fixed number of epochs, use \textsc{A-Exp} as expert advice algorithm (line 4 of \cref{alg:simplified_algo}) and restrict their search space to functions in $\Fcal$ that agreed on previous epoch queries $(x_t)_{t\leq T_{k-1}}$.
 By Sauer-Shelah's \cref{lemma:sauer_lemma}, there are at most $2T^d$ such experts.
 Optimizing the choice of number of epochs for each of the two layers yields an improved dependency in $T^\alpha$ for the final regret bound compared to the $1$-depth \textsc{Cover} algorithm in \cref{thm:regret_simple_algo}, for some $\alpha\in(1/2,2/3)$.